mlucy/mnist_aec_pytorch/experiments/results/adam_results.md

 ## Graphs

-I ended up graphing accuracy vs. step size for 40 and 100 steps, and also avg. ling distance vs. step size for both the clipped and unclipped distance.
+I ended up graphing accuracy vs. step size for 40 and 100 steps, and also avg. linf distance vs. step size for both the clipped and unclipped distance.

 #### Attacks against an adversarially-trained network using the paper's step-taking algorithm: